adamcath/haute-codeture/haute-codeture.md

 suppose a system has `N` classes, each with up to `S` states.
 If we wanted to exercise the whole system, we would need `S^N` tests.
-Adding a new class with two states would require *doubling* the test suite, because we should really test every state of the existing classes against both of the new states.
+Adding a new class with two states would require *doubling* the test suite, because we should really test every previous state of the system with each of the new states.

-But wait.
-Most of those classes really don't care about our two new states.
-`TwitterClient` probably doesn't care what state the `Haberdashery` is in.
+But wait &emdash; most of those classes really don't care about our two new states.  `TwitterClient` probably doesn't care what state the `Haberdashery` is in.
 If most classes are independent, how many tests do we need for total coverage?

 Generally speaking, a class can only access its own stuff, the global stuff, and any stuff its direct dependencies expose.
 So if we could put all that stuff in